webdocs-dev/yari/docs/envvars.md

 **Default: `true`**

-Sets whether playground is allowed to use client-side storage APIs (e.g. cookies, `localStorage`).
+Sets whether the playground is allowed to use `localStorage` and `document.cookie`.
 If this is set to `true`, each playground will be given a unique subdomain of `REACT_APP_PLAYGROUND_BASE_HOST` for isolation.
 Otherwise, all playgrounds will use the same origin, so you won't need to set up a wildcard DNS record.

 ### `REACT_APP_ORGANIZATION`